African Elephant [Loxodonta]

 Best places to see African Elephants in Botswana

 The main diet of the African elephant is herbivorous and various according to its habitat.
 Adult males usually live alone and the herds are typically made up of related females and their young.
-The matriarch of the herd decides the route and teaches the rest of the herd how to find water sources.
-An elephant herd is very loving to each other and when an old elephant dies, the rest of the herd will stay behind and grieve.
+The matriarch of the herd decides the route and teaches the rest of the herd how to find water sources

 In the past it was said by many ecologists that Botswana had an 'Elephant problem' in that there were too many Elephants for the vegetation to support.
 It is true that the Elephants have changed the landscape of places like the Chobe River from thick woodland to open plains.
 As the Elephants move to the permanent water areas during the dry season the vegetation takes a hammering.